TimSC/primordial/README.md

 # Primordial Life

-Copyright (C) 1996-1998 Jason Spofford

-Ported to Qt5 by Tim Sheerman-Chase 2021
+Copyright (C) 1996-1998 Jason Spofford, Ported to Qt5 by Tim Sheerman-Chase 2021

 Primordial Life presents an environment filled with artificially living creatures called biots.
 Like their biological counterparts, each biot has a genetic code that serves as a blueprint for constructing it.
 It is this blueprint which lays the foundation for their evolution.

 You will see biots battle to dominate the environment.
 Over time, new species will emerge while others may die out.
 It’s a tough life, but some "biots" got to do it.

-Evolving artificial life is not a light weight task for any computer.
 Primordial Life runs as a screen saver or in a window.
 You are in control of the environment in which your biots evolve and now you can connect your environment to others.

 ## Changes

-Primordial Life 3.16 improves video performance and adds the dreaded PURPLE PLAGUE.
-The purple plague reduces dense populations.The plague is transmitted biot to biot through contact.
-Biots can fight off the infection with energy but never gain immunity from the disease.

-Over Primordial Life 3.0, version 3.1 adds networking capability.
-What’s that mean?
-It means you can connect your biot world to other biot worlds.
-Instead of a biot bouncing off a wall, it can go through the wall to another computer.
-You can connect each side of your screen to another computer (or even to your own if you’d like).
-The computer you connect to can also connect to other computers as well.
-In this manner, you can create an environment of virtually unlimited size.
-Watch the diversity of life increase as the space over which they can evolve increases.
-You can construct networked worlds of several different shapes by selecting which side connects to what computer.

-You’ll find most of the details of the simulation explained in the following sections.

-## What is the purpose of Primordial Life?

-I wrote Primordial Life to capture the principles of evolution in an interesting and visual way.
-This is the fourth version of Primordial Life.
-In comparison to Primordial Life 3.0, Primordial Life 3.1 adds networking capability giving you the ability to construct arbitrarily large environments.
-In Primordial Life 4.0, I expect to add the following:
+Version 4.1 is the first version based on Qt5 and compiles on multiple platforms.
+Hosting of the project was moved to Github. https://github.com/TimSC/primordial/ While the majority of features been ported to Qt5, a few items were incomplete.
+This version does not include commits that exist in the SourceForge version but based on the earliest open source code, however some ideas may be incorporated in later versions.

+Version 4 was a planned update that was never officially completed but instead released as open source code in 2000.
+The code is hosted on https://sourceforge.net/projects/primlife/ using CVS.
+In 2017, SourceForge eventually set their CSV repositories to read only so development stopped.
+This is the last version to depended on Windows MFC.
+The version 4 wish list, which only partially completed for version 4:

 *   Motion generated not by light blue lines but by line flapping.
 *   Behavior partly genetically determined, partly determined by the environment.